DETAILED ACTION

 Regarding Claim 2, Carlson further teaches:

-wherein the instructions control the ECM component to generate the jamming signal that jams the first signal and monitors the first signal via the RW component to eliminate simultaneously scanning by the ECM component and the RW component.
+wherein the instructions control the ECM component to generate the jamming signal that jams the first signal and monitors the first signal via the RW component, wherein the instructions further control the ECM such that the ECM component operates without interfering with other EW system components.
 (Carlson - [col. 2 ln.
 50 – col. 3 ln.
 6], [col. 4 ln.
 58 – col. 5 ln.
-12])
+12] Carlson does not explicitly teach “operates without interfering with other EW system components”.)

 Regarding Claim 3, Carlson further teaches:

-wherein the blanking technique includes look-through sequences, and the instructions control and integrate the look-through sequences to minimize a total ECM component blanking timeline.
-(Carlson - [col. 8 ln.
-41–44] This capability allows a reduction of look-through blanking for those responses identified as priority responses for which the percent of ECM pulses blanked must be kept to an absolute minimum.)
+wherein the blanking technique includes look-through sequences, and the instructions control and integrate the look-through sequences to minimize a total ECM component blanking timeline, and (Carlson - [col. 8 ln.
+41–44])

 Regarding Claims 4, 11 Carlson further teaches:

-wherein the instructions control the RW component to maintain a track on the first emitter without performing a look-through sequence.
+wherein the instructions control the RW component to maintain a track on the first emitter without dedicating additional time to perform an additional a look-through sequence.
 (Carlson - [col. 7 ln.
 39–45] For the track threats presort flags (CP tags) are provided to allow the RWR to rapidly identify these signals.
 The track/non-track indication of the jamming response is made available to the RWR via the jamming assignment messages which are provided by the ASPJ over the EW MUX bus.
 These messages as indicated are defined in FIG. 8.)

 Regarding Claim 5, Carlson further teaches: